Picosecond Precision Heavy-Ion Detector for {\Lambda} Hypernuclei Lifetime Studies: Summary

 \section{Summary}

-A new time-resolved heavy ion detector, based on circular radio-frequency scanning of secondary electrons, has been designed, built and tested in the laboratory using a synchronized femtosecond laser.
+A new time-resolved heavy-ion detector, based on circular radio-frequency scanning of secondary electrons, has been designed, built and tested in the laboratory using a synchronized femtosecond laser.
 The measured time resolution of the detector is approximately 12~ps.
-This system is particularly suitable for hypernuclear lifetime studies, enabling the separation of high-rate prompt reaction products from delayed events of interest.
-Laboratory studies of hot carrier lifetimes in graphene, which exhibit a time structure similar to that expected for hypernuclear decays, demonstrate the detector’s capability for such measurements.
+This system can be used for the heavy-ion precise timing and is particularly suitable for heavy hypernuclear lifetime studies, enabling the separation of high-rate prompt reaction products from delayed events of interest.
+Laboratory studies of hot-carrier lifetime in graphene, which exhibit a time structure similar to that expected for hypernuclear decays, demonstrate the detector’s capability for such measurements.
 Additionally, the detection of secondary electrons generated by alpha particles has been successfully verified.
 Detailed Monte Carlo simulations confirm that the expected statistical uncertainty for direct hypernuclear lifetime measurements with this detector is about 10~ps under realistic conditions.
 These results indicate that the proposed detector concept is feasible and provides a solid basis for future experiments with electron, photon, or proton beams.

 \acknowledgments This work was supported by the Higher Education and Science Committee of the Republic of Armenia (Research Project: 23LCG-1C018) and the International Science and Technology Center (ISTC project AM-2803).